metomic/blog/_posts/2019-09-17-gdpr-weaponisation.md

 Imagine you run an e-commerce store with just a few thousand customers.
 You may only get five SARs a week.
 You'd need to make sure you get every inch of data about those users (and , package it up in a readable format, and send it back to them within 30 days).
 This all takes up a lot of resources — it could put an entire department out of action for a day or more.

 That baddest of bad actors that we've come across are [Ship Your Enemies GDPR](https://shipyourenemiesgdpr.com) who's site is designed to spam enemies with subject access requests.
 Firstly: who, besides Bond villains, actually has 'enemies'?
 Secondly: this is exactly the gross misjudgement that I was talking about.
-In their FAQ, under why they built this site, the answer is **"because GDPR is f*cking stupid".**
+In their FAQ, under why they built this site, the answer is **"because GDPR is fucking stupid".**

 ![meme from The Big Lebowski](/images/lebowski-opinion.jpg)

-*Mr Lebowski is correct: 'GDPR is f*cking stupid' is just an opinion...*
+*Mr Lebowski is correct: 'GDPR is fucking stupid' is just an opinion...*

 Interesting opinion, **but here's a fact**: even if it's not perfect right now, GDPR was put in place to help create a world in which user data is handled more ethically.